 AFST/HIST276Civilizations of Africa Study of Africa south of the Sahara including the origins of man and the emergence of food producing communities; Ancient Egypt and pre-colonial African kingdoms and federations; medieval empires of western Sudan, Ethiopia, and Bantu-speaking Africa; and the Atlantic slave trade.
 Emphasis on socio-political and economic history.

 AFST/HIST277Contemporary Africa Study of Africa south of the Sahara including colonialism and the anti-colonial struggles of the post-WWII period.

-AFST/ANSO290Africa in Global Context An examination of contemporary African societies.
-Particular emphasis is given to the ways that people and places on the African continent have been and continue to be connected to global dynamics and the implications of these past and present connections for people's lives as they are lived today.Prerequisite: Must have taken ANSO-103 ANSO-105 or ANSO-107.
+AFST/ANSO290Africa in Global Context This course examines the ways that people and places on the African continent have been and continue to be connected to global dynamics and explores the implications of these past and present connections for people's lives as they are lived today.Prerequisite: Must have taken ANSO-103 ANSO-105 or ANSO-107.